mecherihiba14-dot/Bookgenre-classifier/README.md

 # 📚 Book Genre Classifier

 A machine learning web application that predicts a book's genre from its title and description.
-NOTE : This project presents the development and deployment of an automated book genre
-      classification web application, built as part of the Introduction to AI certification program.
+ This project presents the development and deployment of an automated book genre classification web application, built as part of the Introduction to AI certification program.

 ## Features